-Be sure to check out our A+ Breakfast Menus that were launched last year in all schools.
+Be sure to check out our A+ Breakfast Menus that offer many regular choices in all schools.
 Each morning your child can start up their brain at school with a variety of breakfast choices offered every day.
 Five plus menu items are offered daily so one is sure to find a favorite, lovingly prepared for our students.
 And remember, all students eligible for free or reduced priced lunch, also qualify for the same benefit at breakfast.

 Persons with disabilities who require alternative means of communication for program information (e.g. Braille, large print, audiotape, American Sign Language, etc.), should contact the Agency (State or local) where they applied for benefits.
 Individuals who are deaf, hard of hearing or have speech disabilities may contact USDA through the Federal Relay Service at (800) 877-8339.
 Additionally, program information may be made available in languages other than English.